Funeral Service Disruptions

 The offense is subject to the 42.04 free speech defense, requiring an order to disperse under certain circumstances.[2]

-How can I be charged with Funeral Service Disruptions?
+How can I be charged with a Funeral Service Disruptions offense in Texas?

-You can be charged with Funeral Service Disruptions if the state’s attorneys believe that each of the elements of 42.055(b) as described in the section above have been met.
+You can be charged with Funeral Service Disruptions in Texas if the state’s attorneys believe that each of the elements of 42.055(b) as described in the section above have been met.

-What is the punishment for Funeral Service Disruptions?
+What is the penalty for a Texas Funeral Service Disruptions offense?

-A conviction for Funeral Service Disruptions is punished as a Class B misdemeanor,[3] with a maximum possible fine under Texas state law of up to $2,000 and jail time of up to 180 days.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Funeral Service Disruptions in Texas is punished as a Class B misdemeanor,[4] with a maximum possible fine of up to $2,000 and jail time of up to 180 days.
+Learn about the differences between grades of felonies and misdemeanors here.

 (a) If conduct that would otherwise violate Section 42.01(a)(5) (Unreasonable Noise), 42.03 (Obstructing Passageway), or 42.055 (Funeral Service Disruptions) consists of speech or other communication, of gathering with others to hear or observe such speech or communication, or of gathering with others to picket or otherwise express in a nonviolent manner a position on social, economic, political, or religious questions, the actor must be ordered to move, disperse, or otherwise remedy the violation prior to his arrest if he has not yet intentionally harmed the interests of others which those sections seek to protect.